JeffVandrewJr/flask-ezmail/README.md

     debug=False
   )
 ```
 You now have a mail object created on the fly!
 You'll probably want to stash it for later use elsewhere in your app.
-You have lots of options regarding how to do that:
+You have lots of options regarding how to do that; here are two examples:

 1. You could pickle it and save it to redis:
 ```python3